fvilers/ngx-file-helpers/projects/ngx-file-helpers/README.md

 ## Breaking changes

+Here's a list of the breaking changes upon the 7.0 release:

+- Angular (core/common) version 13.0.0 or greater is a peer dependency;

 Here's a list of the breaking changes upon the 6.0 release:

-- Angular (core/common) version 21.0.0 or greater is a peer dependency;
+- Angular (core/common) version 12.0.0 or greater is a peer dependency;

 Here's a list of the breaking changes upon the 5.0 release: